 This is where we stayed on our most recent trip to the Black Forest.
 It gave tons of day trip options for us and because it is a popular tourist area, there are plenty of lodging accommodations available.
 We personally stayed at this apartment because it had a swimming pool, ping pong, fussball, and several other kid friendly activities right on site at the complex/ “resort”.

 If you are doing Europa Park then staying in Rust is ideal.
-There are tons of AirBnb options in town, so we chose an apartment that we could simply walk to the park from.
+There are tons of apartment and house options in town, so we chose an apartment that we could simply walk to the park from.
+The Pension Yvonne has unbeatable reviews and is perfect if you are with a family!
+Or, the Gästehaus Europa EP is fantastic for budget travelers!

 This farm stay is a great location as it’s pretty central to get to many Black Forest activities There are horses, BBQ facilities, cows, and a small playground.